 - Making progress toward obtaining permanent housing

 Under these objectives, residents are provided with several actions steps that both the staff and resident work to achieve.
 Residents also work with a peer recovery supporter, who serves as a relational base of emotional support for residents through one-on-one interactions to help identify and cope with issues of mental health, substance abuse or addiction, and health self-management.
-Before a resident is discharged from Joseph’s Home, the peer recovery supporter creates a follow-up plan with goals aimed at increasing self-sufficiency by independently utilizing the available community resources.
+Before a resident is discharged from Joseph & Mary’s Home, they create with staff a follow-up plan with goals aimed at increasing self-sufficiency by independently utilizing the available community resources.

 Developing Life Skills and Self-Esteem

-Residents at Joseph’s Home are not only exposed to needed medical care and services, but because an emphasis is placed on their totality of being, staff also work with the men to set and accomplish personal, educational and financial goals, all designed to lead the men to “self-sustainability.”
+Residents at Joseph & Mary’s Home are not only exposed to needed medical care and services, but because an emphasis is placed on their totality of being, staff also work with residents to set and accomplish personal, educational and financial goals.
 Residents are asked to participate in recovery programs as needed as well as educational activities designed to develop life skills and foster self-esteem.
-Joseph’s Home offers several programs to provide participants with a constructive outlet for self-expression, such as art therapy and music therapy.
+Joseph & Mary’s Home offers several programs to provide participants with a constructive outlet for self-expression, such as art therapy and music therapy.